 Inspired Design: Jacquard and Entrepreneurial Textiles.
 Artists and industrial weaving.
-Catalog.
+Catalogue.

 Graphic Quilts at the Gregg.
 Quilts from the permanent collection.

 Silver of the Stars.
 Silverwork from the Incorporation of Goldsmiths, Edinburgh, Scotland.
-Catalog.
+Catalogue.

 Thomas Sayre: New Work.
 Earth-cast concrete sculptures and arc-welded 2D works.
-Catalog.
+Catalogue.

 Norm Schulman: A Life in Clay Contemporary ceramics.
-Catalog.
+Catalogue.